ManojithBhat/Preparation/Object Oriented Programming/README.md

 - It is declared within a class and is defined outside the class.
 - It does not require scope resolution operator for defining.
 - It can access private members of a class.
-- It is declared by using keyword `﻿friend`
+- It is declared by using keyword `friend`
 - It is not in the scope of the class to which it has been declared as friend.
 Since it is not in the scope of the class, it cannot be called using the object of that class.
 It can be invoked like a normal function without the help of any object.
 - Unlike member functions, it cannot access the member names directly and has to use an object name and dot membership operator with each member name.
 - It can be declared either in the public or private part of a class without affecting its meaning.